Best Restaurants in Boston

 — 6. —

-Colin Lynch, former executive chef for Barbara Lynch’s restaurant group, brought a fresh sea breeze to SoWa two years ago with the opening of this coastal Italian spot, which serves up daily-changing crudo, handmade pastas, and snackable crostini.
-Ryan Lotz’s refreshing cocktails, such as a peachy house spritz, suit the blue-and-white dining room, airy as the Amalfi coast, as well as the patio across the street from the team’s highly anticipated new tiki bar, Shore Leave.
+Colin Lynch, former executive chef for Barbara Lynch’s restaurant group, brought a fresh sea breeze to SoWa three years ago with the opening of this coastal Italian spot, which serves up daily-changing crudo, handmade pastas, and snackable crostini.
+Ryan Lotz’s refreshing cocktails, such as a peachy house spritz, suit the blue-and-white dining room, airy as the Amalfi coast, as well as the patio across the street from the team’s new tiki bar, Shore Leave.
 South End, barmezzana.com.

 — 7. —